C String Extraction: Standard, Custom & Multibyte Guide

 char str[] = "Hello, World!";

-char *pos = strchr(str, ','); // find the position of ','
+char *pos = strchr(str, ','); // Find the position of ','

 if (pos != NULL) {